Blind from birth, Stevie Wonder note

 - I Am the Band: Literally!
 He plays keyboards, bass, drums, and harmonica.
 Many songs are all him except for backing vocals, guitar, and horns.

-- Lighter and Softer: The majority of his output post-Songs in the Key of Life, epitomized in 1983's "I Just Called to Say I Love You."
+- Lighter and Softer: The majority of his output post-Songs, epitomized in 1983's "I Just Called to Say I Love You."

 - Melismatic Vocals